WPAFC/afch/README.md

 ## License
 The script is licensed under the [Creative Commons Attribution-ShareAlike 3.0 Unported License](http://en.wikipedia.org/wiki/Wikipedia:Text_of_Creative_Commons_Attribution-ShareAlike_3.0_Unported_License) and the [GNU Free Documentation License](http://en.wikipedia.org/wiki/Wikipedia:Text_of_the_GNU_Free_Documentation_License).

+## Chat
+If you need help or want to discuss something directly, we have a IRC located at freenode.net #wikipedia-en-afc (Webchat: https://webchat.freenode.net/#wikipedia-en-afc ).